ankurkumar-ml/boston-house-price/README.md

 - Scikit-Learn

 ## Dataset
-Dataset for this problem is already built in Scikit-Learn library
+Dataset for this problem is already built in Scikit-Learn library and can be loaded as i have done in [Jupyter Notebook](https://github.com/ankurkumar-ml/boston-house-price/blob/master/Untitled.ipynb).